AlbertoGhiotto/Markerless_hand_pose_estimation/README.md

 # Markerless hand pose estimation via CNN on Keras
 This project aims at developing a deep learning model for markerless hand pose estimation based on a variation of ResNet with readout layers that predict the location of a body part.
 It is implemented on Keras using Tensorflow as backend.

-This project is developed by taking as a reference the works done in [DeeperCut Part Detectors](https://github.com/eldar/deepcut-cnn#deepercut-part-detectors) by customizing the network for hand pose estimation.
+This project is developed by taking as a reference the works done in [DeepLabCut](https://github.com/AlexEMG/DeepLabCut) by customizing the network for hand pose estimation.

-The ResNet50 model are found in the [Keras Applications Repo](https://github.com/keras-team/keras-applications)

 ## Labeling example